 Last month, KUER asked what questions our audience has about affordable housing in Utah.
-In our series Hive Mind, listeners ask questions about different topics and KUER reporters try to answer them.
+In the Hive Mind, listeners ask questions about different topics and KUER reporters try to answer them.
 This week: Can tiny homes ease the affordable housing crisis?

 Minimalist singles, new families and downsized empty nesters are getting on board with the tiny American dream.
 They’re usually 250-500 square feet and have all the basic amenities of a traditional single-family home.